kambcode/FullStack_Javascript_G3_2023_09_04/MODULO_6/C3_CREACION_CONSULTA/README.md

 Tarea:
--Utilizando los comandos select, distinct, where, order by, and, or , haga una consulta en su base de datos
+- Utilizando los comandos select, distinct, where, order by, and, or , haga una consulta en su base de datos